jianhuig/Integrate-gwas/README.md

 # Integration of Functional Annotation Score into GWAS

 Here we use childhood asthma as an example.
-Following are detailed code and procedure to integrate functional annotation score (Eigen) into GWAS.
+Following are detailed code and procedure to integrate functional annotation score (CADD/Eigen) into GWAS.

 ## 1. Download GWAS summary statistics